Middlesex Middle School

 Middlesex Middle School is a middle school in the Darien Public Schools district in Darien, Connecticut, United States.
+The school is the highest point in the town, with an architectural height of 90 feet (27 M).

 The school serves students from sixth through eighth grades.
-Each grade is divided into 4 teams of around 90 to 150 students.
-In eighth grade there are the Teal (formerly Tan), Maroon, Navy and Green teams, for seventh grade there are the Gold, Purple, Aqua and Blue teams and for sixth grade there are the Yellow (formerly Bronze), Silver, Red and Orange teams.
+Each grade is divided into four teams of around 90 to 150 students.
+In eighth grade there are the Teal (formerly Tan), Maroon, Navy and Green teams; for seventh grade there are the Gold, Purple and Blue teams (which also used to have an aqua team); and for sixth grade there are the Yellow (formerly Bronze), Silver, Red and Orange teams.

 Awards and recognition

-Middlesex has been selected as a National Blue Ribbon School but, according to former principal Shelley Somers, the Blue Ribbon "blew down in a storm" in September 2017.
+Middlesex was selected as a National Blue Ribbon School but, according to former principal Shelley Somers, the Blue Ribbon "blew down in a storm" in September 2017.

 Middlesex donates to various charity organizations such as UNICEF.
-For example, the school has been a nationwide leading contributor to UNICEF for 2004 to 2006, based on its size.
-In addition, a daffodil drive is held every year to help raise money for cancer.
+The school was a nationwide leading contributor to UNICEF for 2004 to 2006, based on its size.
+A daffodil drive is held every year to help raise money for cancer.
 In May 2006, American Idol runner-up Clay Aiken made a surprise visit to the school in gratitude for its UNICEF contributions of $14,000 that year.

-In Feb.
-2007 Middlesex MathCounts team won the first prize in the South-Western CT MathCounts competition, while the team captain 8th grade student Michael Kushnir won the individual 1st prize.
-The team went on to Connecticut's statewide MathCounts competition to win the 2nd place, yielding to perennial champion Hopkins School.
-Kushnir advanced to the second round and won the individual 2nd place prize.
+In February 2007, Middlesex's MathCounts team won first prize in the South-Western CT MathCounts competition, while the team captain, 8th grade student Michael Kushnir won the individual first prize.
+The team went on to Connecticut's statewide MathCounts competition and won second place, yielding to perennial champion Hopkins School.
+Kushnir advanced to the second round and won the individual second place prize.